Chisw/gagu/gagu-website/src/pages/docs/getting-started/usage.md

 `/data/data/com.termux/files/home/storage/shared` points to the internal storage mounted by the Android system, which needs to be obtained through `termux-setup-storage` in Termux.

-For the use of Termux, please refer to [Termux Wiki](https://wiki.termux.com/) or [Guoguang Termux Advanced Terminal Installation and Configuration Tutorial](https://www.sqlsec.com/2018/05/termux.html ).
+For the use of Termux, please refer to [Termux Wiki](https://wiki.termux.com/) or [Termux Advanced Terminal Installation and Configuration Tutorial](https://www.sqlsec.com/2018/05/termux.html ).

 ### Root Directory

-GAGU's own root directory `.io.gagu` is a hidden folder named at the beginning of `.`, which can be displayed on the device through specific settings, but will be forcibly filtered in GAGU's API, even if it has Users with administrator rights cannot access it in GAGU's Web page.
+GAGU's root directory `.io.gagu` is a hidden folder named at the beginning of `.`, which can be displayed on the device through specific settings, but will be forcibly filtered in GAGU's API, even if it has Users with administrator rights cannot access it in GAGU's Web page.

 After the root directory is successfully created, the following subdirectories will continue to be created: